microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 1. Any changes in document schema must ship dark (default to not being used for writing) and be rolled out (enabling new format) on a schedule controlled by the team controlling the application deployment schedule.

     Writing new formats can only be enabled by an application once its authors confirm nearly 100% of clients have code capable of collaborating with new schema (or it’s OK for old clients to fail in some controlled way).
+Please see remark below about 100% being hard to reach.

 1. When a new format is added, support for writing the previous format must available in the same version that has support for the new format.
 (This is implied by the above, and is called out separately for clarity).